Virtual CDO FAQs

 - Will there be any online drop-ins where I can ask questions and get my resume reviewed?

-- What should I do if I am currently applying to or interviewing for summer internships or post-grad jobs?
+- What should I do if I am currently applying to or interviewing for internships or post-grad jobs?

 - What is happening with the job market?
 Will entry-level hiring and internships be affected?